Netcracker/qubership-mistral-operator/docs/public/disaster-recovery.md

 You can perform the switchover using the `SiteManager` functionality or Mistral disaster recovery REST server API.

 If you want to perform a switchover manually, you need to switch `active` Mistral cluster to `standby` mode and then switch `standby` Mistral cluster to `active` mode.
 You need to run the following command from within any Mistral pod on the `active` side:

 ```
 curl -XPOST -H "Content-Type: application/json" mistral-disaster-recovery.<NAMESPACE>:8068/sitemanager -d '{"mode":"standby"}'
 ```

-Then you should run the following command from within any Mistral pod on the `standby` side:
+Then, run the following command from within any Mistral pod on the `standby` side:

 ```
 curl -XPOST -H "Content-Type: application/json" mistral-disaster-recovery.<NAMESPACE>:8068/sitemanager -d '{"mode":"active"}'
 ```

-Where `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the Mistral cluster side.
+Where, `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the Mistral cluster side.
 For example, `mistral-service`.

 For more information about Mistral disaster recovery REST server API, see [REST API](#rest-api).